 - Does what I want align with what my definition of fulfillment is, or is my ego driving my feeling?

 Let’s say you admire that sexy new car she’s leasing.
 You see how it turns heads.
 That’s fine, but would having that car make you happy?
 I can tell you that with my family, I wouldn’t trade my minivan for anything.
 Maybe the freedom to unleash your ideas does align with what you need for fulfillment.

 Maybe it’s not the specifics of what your friend has accomplished that’s triggering your jealousy, rather the fact that she set out to do something and did exactly that.
 Her overall goal-crushing may awaken you to the fact that you’re sitting on your own goals, rather than being proactive.

 It takes energy to stew in jealousy.
 Why not use that energy to pursue your goals instead?
 Take that awakening of wanting something more than what you have, and create actionable steps that will help you get to your goals.

 To help with this, you have many options.
-One is my self-aware goal-setting mini-course The Big “But” Challenge.
-For a free option, join me below to receive your free Future Self Avatar Workbook and workshops in my Facebook page/group.
+One is my self-aware goal-setting mini-course.
+For a free option, join me below to receive your free Future Self Avatar Workbook.
 What’s a Future Self Avatar, and why does it blow a Vision Board away?
 Read this post to find out.

 Now that you know how to use jealousy constructively rather than let it eat you alive, let me know what goals you plan on working on to turn jealousy into inspiration!
 Need ideas for goals that pack a punch?
 Read this post.